 3.1.
 Open Arms supports veterans and families through the delivery of a range of services, including:

-- Client Assist Contact Centre - providing 24 hour telephone support, assertive outreach out and national entry into Open Arms.
+- Client Assist contact centre: providing 24-hour telephone support, assertive outreach and national entry into Open Arms

-- Crisis Accommodation Program - the Crisis Accommodation Program provides ‘time-out’ accommodation to alleviate a crisis situation, such as a potentially conflicting domestic situation or an immediate housing issue.
+- Crisis Accommodation Program: provides ‘time-out’ accommodation to alleviate a crisis situation, such as a potentially conflicting domestic situation or immediate housing issue

-- Community and Peer Program - lived experience Australian Defence Force personal and family peers provide cultural competence, early engagement, trauma-informed mental health support and a bridge to clinical services.
+- Community and peer program: lived-experience Australian Defence Force personnel and family peers provide cultural competence, early engagement, trauma-informed mental health support and a bridge to clinical services

-- Group Treatment Programs - provide opportunities for veterans and their families to share their experiences, develop life skills and resilience, while receiving treatment in a supportive environment.
+- Group treatment programs: provide opportunities for veterans and their families to share their experiences and develop life skills and resilience, while receiving treatment in a supportive environment

-- Suicide Prevention and Mental Health Training - help and support to prevent suicide is available at all points of contact with Open Arms to help those at risk deal with suicidal thoughts with the support of a clinician.
-Suicide intervention and mental health literacy workshops are offered free of charge to those seeking to help family, friends, co-workers or others in the veteran community.
+- Suicide prevention and mental health training: help and support to prevent suicide is available at all points of contact with Open Arms, with the support of a clinician to help those at risk deal with suicidal thoughts.
+Suicide intervention and mental health literacy workshops are offered free of charge to those seeking to help family, friends, co-workers or others in the veteran community

 4. Stepped Care

 4.2.
-Open Arms is working towards a close and collaborative relationship with the Primary Health Network (PHN) to optimise access to General Practitioners (GPs) and allied health services and to adopt best-practice shared-care arrangements for clients experiencing mental illness.
-Open Arms also aims to work collaboratively with DVA to support clients in the provision of mental health care where appropriate, and only with client consent.
+Open Arms is working towards a close and collaborative relationship with the primary health networks (PHNs) to optimise access to general practitioners (GPs) and allied health services and to adopt best practice shared-care arrangements for clients experiencing mental illness.
+Open Arms also aims to work collaboratively with DVA to support clients in the provision of mental health care, where appropriate and only with client consent.

 6.1.
-Within the Open Arms environment, person-centred care means:
+In the Open Arms environment, person-centred care means:

-- the client is fully informed about their care, given the trust and respect that comes with sharing all relevant facts.
-They feel more empowered to take responsibility for elements of their care that are within their control.
+- the client is fully informed about their care and, given the trust and respect that comes with sharing all relevant facts, feels more empowered to take responsibility for elements of their care that are within their control

-- care and support promote building resilience and self-management, aid capacity building and keep clients well in the future.
+- care and support promote the building of resilience and self-management, aid in capacity building and keep clients well in the future.

 7. Integrated, Multidisciplinary and Evidence-Based